-If you are heading further afield (e.g. from Athens airport to Piraeus or Vouliagmeni and the Riviera), there are direct buses to these areas too.
+If you are heading further afield (e.g. from Athens airport to Piraeus Port or Vouliagmeni and the Riviera), there are direct buses to these areas too.

 Prebook an Athens airport transfer

 A private airport transfer is arguably one of the most convenient ways of getting from Athens airport to city center.
-In light of the ongoing pandemic, this is also one of the safest options.
+Prices start from around €55 for up to 3-4 passengers which is only slightly more than an airport cab.

 You can obtain a quote for a private transfer by Get Your Guide here.
 They offer free cancellation up to three hours before arrival.